You can create a custom feed using a .csv or STIX formatted feed data file in RSA NetWitness Platform.

 For a valid URL, one or more TAXII collections that contains the STIX data file is displayed based on your credentials.
 Select the required TAXII collection from the list.
 Only one collection can be added from a TAXII server for a feed.

-- If you want the NetWitness Suite server to access the Feed URL through a proxy, select Use Proxy.
-For more information on configuring a proxy, see the Configure Proxy for NetWitness Suite topic in the System Configuration Guide.
+- If you want the NetWitness Platform server to access the Feed URL through a proxy, select Use Proxy.
+For more information on configuring a proxy, see the Configure Proxy for NetWitness Platform topic in the System Configuration Guide.
 By default, the Use Proxy checkbox is not selected.

 - (Optional) Click Verify to test the settings.